 Back in the good old days, Amazon customers could enjoy free shipping to Singapore on products which qualified for the GlobalSaver option so long as they spent at least US$125.
 There was no membership required; you simply had to select the GlobalSaver option upon checking out.

 Amazon really needs to re-think their marketing strategy, because right now the names of the various schemes are confusing as hell.

-Two, the 2-hour promise is kinda weak considering we live on such a small island.
+In addition, the 2-hour promise is kinda weak considering we live on such a small island.
 Even if you live in Punggol or something, you can probably nip down to the nearest shopping mall and buy whatever it is you need so urgently in that time frame.

 So how… is it worth paying to join Amazon Prime Singapore?